zhangxinhku/AutoPD/README.md

 export PATH=<path>/AutoPD/:$PATH
 ```

 Please note an issue with the ProvideAsuContents.py file in the CCP4 installation folder.
 For Buccaneer to run successfully, replace the existing ProvideAsuContents.py (located at `$CCP4/lib/python3.9/site-packages/ccp4i2/wrappers/ProvideAsuContents/script/ProvideAsuContents.py`) and CCP4I2Runner.py (located at `$CCP4/lib/python3.9/site-packages/ccp4i2/core/CCP4I2Runner.py`) with the version provided in the main branch (contributed by Stuart McNicholas).
-These two files are only applicable to CCP4 versions newer than CCP4-9.0.

 ## Usage
 AutoPD is straightforward to use.
 Provide the path to your diffraction data and sequence file, then execute the command as follows: